gummif/coma/README.md

 ## Examples

 Using async semaphore as a lightweight async latch between two threads.
 This example spawns a new thread to execute some heavy task without blocking the current executor/execution context.
+Using `async_acquire_n` to synchronize the completion of multiple task is left as an excercise.
 ```c++
  // may throw
 int blocking_get_answer()